histogrammar/histogrammar-docs/specification/index.md

 # General features

-Histogrammar consists of two dozen aggregation primitives, each performing a simple task, that can be composed to solve complex aggregation problems.
+Histogrammar consists of twenty aggregation primitives, each performing a simple task, that can be composed to solve complex aggregation problems.
 These primitives share the following properties.

 ### Reducers

 The aggregators, individually and collectively, are reducers in the map-reduce sense.
 That is, they reduce a large table of data points to a small data structure that summarizes the whole.
-For instance, a traditional histogram is an array of counts, produced by incrementing array bins for each data point associated with it, and the resulting data structure approximates the probability density of the original distribution.
+For instance, a traditional histogram is an array of counts, produced by incrementing array bins for each data point associated with it, and the resulting data structure approximates the probability density of the dataset in a lossy-compressed form.

 ### Composable

 A primitive that accepts a sub-aggregator as an argument to its constructor may accept _any_ sub-aggregator.
-The whole suite of primitives are given to the data analyst as building blocks to compute whatever complex statistics are needed.
+The suite of primitives should be thought of as building blocks to compute whatever complex statistics are needed.

 ### Commutative Monoids

-Every primitive has a `combine` method, usually presented as the `+` operator, that allows sub-tallies to be combined into a grand total.
-This operation is associative and commutative, and has an identity: the aggregator's initial state.
-(Mathematically, this kind of algebra is known as a _commutative monoid_).
-Aggregation jobs can easily be distributed: sub-tallies are accumulated in parallel and, being much smaller than the original dataset, can be gathered to one location and combined for analysis.
+Every primitive has a `combine` method, usually presented as the `+` operator, that allows aggregations of data partitions to be combined into an aggregation of the whole dataset.
+This operation is associative, commutative, and has an identity (the aggregator's initial state).
+Such an algebra is known as a _commutative monoid_, and it allows aggregation jobs to be distributed arbitrarily: the dataset may be partitioned in any way that is convenient, the data accumulated in any order, and the final result is always the same.

 ### Serializable

 Every filled aggregator has a language-independent JSON representation, allowing results to be transmitted across networks, co-processors, frameworks, and languages.
+JSON was chosen because aggregated data is supposed to be a _small_ representation of the whole.
+For large aggregates, consider binary JSON alternatives (such as Apache Avro).

 ### Verbs